orpick/Covid-19-Influence-on-Anxiety/README.md

 Further to that, in order to indicate the difference in anxiety levels between different populations, I used data from 9 different countries, as well as data from all over the world altogether.

-The project and my conclusions can be found in the "Covid19Anxiety" PDF.
+The project and my conclusions can be found in the "Covid19AnxietyInfluence" PDF.

-This was a final project in the course: "Big Data in Smart Cities".
-Graded 100.